kidaa30/ohimanual/content/3_HAB_goals_practical.md

 One of the first decisions for your team to make is **whether to use the given data** in the Global Assessments or **to find and use a better dataset**.
 Even though your goal model shouldn't change entirely from the Global, you should find more localized data than the global data, because the global data layers have already been processed and include clipped regions that reduce the specificity of the information for your area.
 This is because in the default WebApp methods, the habitat area was calculated by using the global areal coverage of the habitat weighted by the size of the offshore area of the region.
 This is not consistent currently in the WebApps; for example, if you look at [the given layers a WebApp](https://github.com/OHI-Science/col/blob/draft/subcountry2014/layers/hab_extent_gl2014.csv), you will see that the same values are applied to all regions.
 You should think here, however, of how your regions' size compare to any spatial dataset's scale, and return to the question of spatial coverage once you are thinking about the **reference points** farther on.

 > Questions to consider: Do you have maps, for example, that show current habitat distributions and maps that show historical habitat distributions?
 If so, you could extract that data for each of your regions to get a current and reference area.
-You may also have access to summarized habitat data that exists in tables or are already compiled in another source.
+You could also use summarized habitat data that exists in tables or are already compiled in another source.

 The types of habitat data you search for also matter.
 It is recommended to search for mangroves, saltmarshes, and sea grasses because these are viewed as carbon-sequestering habitats that are both ecologically threatened and sensitive to policy responses.
 You should remember that we recommend using habitats that can store carbon on the order of 100 years, thereby limiting the types of habitat types you will need.
 This would also affect other kinds of indicator considerations not discussed in the Global Assessments, such as chlorophyll abundance.